-The at-Truk souk meets the sartorial requirements of the Turks; the souk of Chechias – where a few boutiques still ply their trade – is responsible for finishing and selling these red felt headpieces, a speciality of Tunis, which were once sought after across the Ottoman empire.
+The souk Al-Truk meets the sartorial requirements of the Turks; the souk of Chachias – where a few boutiques still ply their trade – is responsible for finishing and selling these red felt headpieces, a speciality of Tunis, which were once sought after across the Ottoman empire.

 Souk el-Attarine (souk of perfumes)

 The Turks would build specific mosques for themselves to practice their Hanafi rites.
 Unlike the traditional Tunisian mosques, these buildings include the tomb of their founder; they are easily recognisable thanks to their octagonal minarets, crowned by a balcony and a lantern.